sixfeetup/scaf/README.md

 ### Requirements

-To work with Kubernetes you need to install some additional software packages.
+To work with Kubernetes, you need to install some additional software packages.
 Depending on your operating system, the installation instructions may vary.

 The following tools are required:

 - `kubectl` to manage the Kubernetes cluster
-- `skaffold` for local development with Kubernetes
+- `Tilt` for local development with Kubernetes
 - `minikube,` `kind,` or `Docker Desktop` to run the Kubernetes cluster

 We will use [minikube](https://minikube.sigs.k8s.io/docs/start/) to create the cluster.
 For macOS, [Docker](https://docs.docker.com/get-docker/) is a good fit with most compatibility (VirtualBox currently has some issues).